duleorlovic/blog/_posts/2016-03-02-gulp-tasks.markdown

 Note that you need to stop eventual gulp serve for localhost, when you want to deploy for production.

-First install `gulp-if` with `npm install gulp-if --save-dev`.
+First install `gulp-if` with `npm install yargs gulp-if --save-dev`.
 Than add to `gulp/script.js`

 ~~~